jonathan-scholbach/jonathan-scholbach.github.io/_drafts/2023-01-15-what-does-it-mean-to-be-exceptional.md

 program crash.

-The absence of a safeguarding mechanism forcing the developer to ensure that exceptions are caught, makes for quick prototyping.
+The absence of a safeguarding mechanism forcing the developer to ensure that exceptions are caught makes for quick prototyping.
 It also introduces a potential fragility.
 While development speed is nice, fragility is technical debt and can become a pain quickly.